marcv12/reddit_depression/README.md

 - **Statistical Analysis:** In addition to fitting binary classifiers, perform statistical tests (t-test, ANOVA, chi-square...) to account for significant shifts pre vs post covid, but also in control vs experimental group to isolate depression as the sole factor in emotion change.

+## Reproducibility
+To ensure reproducibility of the experiments, it is important to note that the original dataset consists of three JSON files: "train.json", "validation.json", and "test.json", which correspond to the DepressionEmo datasets.
+The following steps outline the process of running the experiments:

+1. Dataset Preprocessing:
+   - Run the "dataset_creation_tuning.py" file to preprocess the original JSON files.
+   - This script will generate the following CSV files in the "data" folder:
+     - "fine_tuning_train.csv"
+     - "fine_tuning_val.csv"
+     - "fine_tuning_test.csv"

+2. Reddit Data Scraping:
+   - Scrape the Reddit data for the control group using the "reddit_scraper_control.py" script.
+   - Scrape the Reddit data for the experimental group using the "reddit_scraper.py" script.
+   - The scraped data will be saved as "reddit_control_posts.csv" and "reddit_depression_posts.csv" in the "data" folder.

+3. Fine-tuning the RoBERTa Model:
+   - Run the "roberta_model.py" file to fine-tune the RoBERTa model on the DepressionEmo datasets.
+   - The script will generate predictions on the scraped Reddit data.
+   - The predicted datasets will be saved as "predicted_dataset_control.csv" and "predicted_dataset.csv" in the "data" folder.

+4. Statistical Tests:
+   - Run the "statistical_test_new.py" file to perform the statistical tests.
+   - Use a command-line argument to specify the path of either the control group dataset ("predicted_dataset_control.csv") or the experimental group dataset ("predicted_dataset.csv").
+   - The script will output the results of the statistical tests for the specified group.

+By following these steps and using the provided scripts in the specified order, the experiments can be reproduced using the original DepressionEmo datasets and the scraped Reddit data.
+The intermediate files generated during the process ensure that each step can be verified and the results can be replicated.

 ## Coding files description

 ### Scripts